V Systems (VSYS) Price Hits $0.0503

-V Systems (CURRENCY:VSYS) traded up 3.6% against the US dollar during the 1 day period ending at 10:00 AM Eastern on February 29th.
-Over the last week, V Systems has traded up 20.3% against the US dollar.
-One V Systems coin can currently be purchased for approximately $0.0503 or 0.00000513 BTC on cryptocurrency exchanges including BitForex, Bitfinex and KuCoin.
-V Systems has a market cap of $96.41 million and approximately $6.17 million worth of V Systems was traded on exchanges in the last 24 hours.
+V Systems (CURRENCY:VSYS) traded 3.6% higher against the dollar during the 1-day period ending at 7:00 AM ET on March 1st.
+One V Systems coin can currently be bought for approximately $0.0503 or 0.00000513 BTC on cryptocurrency exchanges including KuCoin, BitForex and Bitfinex.
+V Systems has a total market cap of $96.41 million and approximately $6.17 million worth of V Systems was traded on exchanges in the last 24 hours.
+Over the last seven days, V Systems has traded up 20.3% against the dollar.

 - COZ (COZ) traded up 26.7% against the dollar and now trades at $0.22 or 0.00004541 BTC.